Skip Ribbon Commands

 5. Your baby's diapers are too tight.

 Wearing diapers that are fastened too tightly can trap moisture, which can cause diaper rash.
 Diapers that are too tight may also cause rubbing and irritation.
-If the elastic on your baby's cloth or disposable diaper leaves red marks on her skin, try fastening it more loosely or consider moving up to a larger size diaper.
+If the elastic on your baby's cloth or disposable diaper leaves red marks on their skin, try fastening it more loosely or consider moving up to a larger size diaper.

 There are many factors that can contribute to diaper rash.
 If your baby gets rashes that don't clear quickly, even when you keep your baby's diaper area clean and dry, talk with your pediatrician.